How B Corp and Fairtrade certifications are creating a fairer world together

 Your company wants to make its sustainability credentials ‘legit’.
 You are passionate about tackling poverty, transparency in your supply chain and paying workers (more than) a living wage.
 You do your research and look around your industry.
-Some companies are B Corp certified, others have products that are Fairtrade certified, and then there’s a few who have both.
+Some companies are B Corp Certified, others have products that are Fairtrade Certified, and then there’s a few who have both.
 Both drive positive social and environmental outcomes through business.
 So, which certification do you go for?

 While there’s a little more on the line than the decision between hard shell and soft shell tacos, the answer really is: ¿Por qué no los dos? (why not both?).
-Let’s unpack the synergies between B Corp and Fairtrade certifications, and how they complement each other to create a fairer world for us all.
+Let’s explore the synergies between B Corp and Fairtrade certifications, and how they complement each other to create a fairer world for us all.

 All’s fair in love and trade — about Fairtrade certification

 From your favourite drop of extra strong coffee to that silky smooth chocolate you love, there are a whole host of products that carry the Fairtrade label — 30,000 in fact, and growing every day.
-Some of the Fairtrade fare you’re most likely to see on supermarket shelves are bananas, honey, cotton, nuts, and sugar — but you might be surprised to find out that things like sports balls, flowers and quinoa also make this ever-growing list.
+Some of the Fairtrade fare you’re most likely to see on supermarket shelves are bananas, honey, cotton, nuts, coffee and sugar — but you might be surprised to find out that things like sports balls, flowers and quinoa also make this ever-growing list.

-Putting people first and combating climate change
+Putting people first and combatting climate change

 Fairtrade is all about empowering people — the farmers and workers who work hard to produce the things we love, and couldn’t live without (in the case of your morning coffee).

 As the name suggests, the movement is about trading more fairly in order to tackle poverty and improve working conditions for people experiencing some of the most stark disadvantages in the world.
-And, of course, the organisation is also passionate about combating climate change — because often these same groups of people are suffering the most from the effects of changing weather patterns, unpredictable seasons and fluctuating temperatures.
+And, of course, the organisation is also passionate about combatting climate change — because often these same groups of people are suffering the most from the effects of changing weather patterns, unpredictable seasons and fluctuating temperatures.

 While the communities served by Fairtrade have contributed very little to climate change, without being paid a fair price for their work, they won’t be able to invest what they need to protect their natural resources, and therefore livelihoods.